breatheco-de/exercise-postcard/.learn/exercises/11.2-header-styles/README.md

 2. We need to make the image smaller.

 To move the image to the right you can use the `display:flex` property.
-When you apply it to any div, all of its children will be arranged horizontally instead of vertically (by default).
+When you apply it to any `<div>`, all of its children will be arranged horizontally instead of vertically (by default).

 ![display flex vs block](../../assets/display-block-vs-flex.png?raw=true)